-The story begins with a couple found wandering in the scorching El Muerte desert.
+So... a dehydrated couple found wandering in the scorching El Muerte desert while the piano mashes accrue.
 A "we dont need no stinkin' badges"-style Mexican stereotype brings them into police headquarters where they relate a tragic saga that begins, oddly enough, with the arrival of Dr. Leland (Hammon Stevens)--alone and unwitnessed by said couple--at the mesa of the mysterious Dr. Aranya (Jackie Coogan), though how they could describe those scenes is a mystery.
-Now right there you're in heaven not just because Coogan was in The Addams Family, but because he was the "H" dealer in High School Confidential.
+Now right there you're in heaven--not just because Coogan was in The Addams Family--because he was the "H" dealer in High School Confidential.

 While in the air, Leland's eerily vacant grin never waivers as he looks at the clouds and notes "So beautiful... so close to heav... en."
-Once crash landed on the mesa, the gang all have a stiff drink (which when you're drinking alone while watching is a great cheery moment), then they wait around by the fire, exploring strange screams in the darkness, one at a time so they can get killed off by mismatched cutaway shots of leering little people, a giant leaping tarantula, and blank-eyed beauties culled from the dustiest of Hollywood casting offices.
-Every time someone else dies, the survivors return to the fire and drink some more.
-Each time it is a great cheery moment to be drunk and watching this alone at five AM.
+Once crash landed on the mesa, the gang all have a stiff drink (which when you're drinking alone while watching at five AM is a great cheery moment), then they wait around by the fire, exploring strange screams in the darkness, going out to investigate one at a time, so they can get killed off by mismatched cutaway shots of leering little people, a giant leaping tarantula, and blank-eyed beauties culled from the dustiest of Burbank casting offices.
+Every time someone else dies the survivors return to the fire and drink some more.
+Each time it is a great cheery moment to drink along.
 The dwindling survivors wish they had some food, and Leland seems to think he's still at the hospital with a tray of dinner due to arrive any time soon:

 "George will bring it. (with existential weariness)